First passage sets of the 2D continuum Gaussian free field: Introduction

 In the current article, we introduce a further geometric subset of the GFF: the first passage set (FPS) $\A_{-a}$.
 Heuristically, it corresponds to the points in the domain that can be connected to the boundary by paths along which the height of the GFF is greater or equal to $-a$, i.e., it is the analogue of $[0,T_{-a}]$, where $T_{-a}$ is the one-sided first passage time of a BM.
 We provide an axiomatic characterization of the continuum FPS, a construction using iterations of level lines as in \cite{ASW} and study several of its properties.

 There are two key aspects which make the FPS interesting to study.
-First of all, compared to most of the geometric subsets of the GFF studied so far, this set is large in the sense that the restriction of the GFF to this set is not zero.
+First of all, compared to most of the geometric subsets of the GFF studied so far, this set is large in the sense that the restriction of the GFF to this set is a non-zero distribution.
 This not only requires new ways of working with this set, but also introduces interesting phenomena - as one of the key results we show that even though the GFF on this set is non-trivial, it is measurable with respect to the underlying set.
-Even more, we show that in fact this measure can be identified with the Minkowski content measure of the underlying set in the gauge $r\mapsto |\log(r)|^{1/2} r^2$.
+Even more, we show that the restriction of the GFF to its FPS can be identified with the Minkowski content measure of the underlying set in the gauge $r\mapsto |\log(r)|^{1/2} r^2$.
 Secondly, in the case of the FPS the geometric definition given above can be made precise in the following sense: in a follow-up article \cite{ALS2}, we show that the first passage sets of the metric graph GFF introduced in \cite{LupuWerner2016Levy} converge to the continuum FPS.
 This will, among other things, allow us to identify the FPS with the trace of a clusters of Brownian loops and excursions, and to prove convergence results for the level lines of the GFF.
 Moreover, in a subsequent work we will use the results of these two papers to prove an excursion decomposition of the 2D continuum GFF \cite{ALS4}.

-Finally, let us mention that the FPS have already proved useful in studying Gaussian multiplicative chaos (GMC) measures of the GFF: in \cite{APS}, the authors confirm that a construction of \cite{Ai} converges to the GMC measure.
+First passage sets have already proved useful in studying Gaussian multiplicative chaos (GMC) measures of the GFF: in \cite{APS}, the authors confirm that a construction of \cite{Ai} converges to the GMC measure.
 This was done using the fact that GFF can be approximated by its FPS of increasing levels.
 Moreover, in \cite{APS2}, and using the same FPS based construction, the authors prove that a ``derivative'' of subcritical GMC measures coincides with a multiple of the critical measure.
 This confirmed a conjecture of \cite{DRSV}.